isabella232/document-services.en/help/usecases/nda.md

 ## Creating the tags

-Feel free to create a new template or import an [existing template](https://www.adobe.io/apis/documentcloud/dcsdk/doc-generation.html#sample-blade) into Microsoft Word.
+Feel free to create a template or import an [existing template](https://www.adobe.io/apis/documentcloud/dcsdk/doc-generation.html#sample-blade) into Microsoft Word.
 Once you set up your document, add tags to each field by clicking the corresponding tokens in the add-in.

 The following template in a Microsoft Word file: